Iasa-Global/btabok/pages/competency_model/financial_methods.md

 | **CITA -- Associate** | -   Learner will be able to apply the goal/question/metric or Fermi question approach to a single project to determine a set of appropriate measures
 | | -   Learner will be able to construct an appropriate set of performance measures for a business process
 | | -   Learner will be able to apply the concepts of efficiency, productivity, and effectiveness measures to a business service, process, or capability
-| **CITA -- Specialist** | -   Learner will be able to construct an appropriate set of performance measures for the processes in a business domain and for the business domain itself
+| **CITA -- Professional** | -   Learner will be able to construct an appropriate set of performance measures for the processes in a business domain and for the business domain itself
 | | -   Learner will be able to construct and operate a data collection mechanism sufficient to compute and report the structural performance measures for the processes in a business domain and for the business domain itself
 | | -   Learner will be able to mentor others, including business unit and process owners, on ways to measure the structural performance of their unit or process
-| **CITA -- Professional** | -   Learner will be able to construct an appropriate set of performance measures for any activity anywhere in the enterprise
+| **CITA -- Distinguished** | -   Learner will be able to construct an appropriate set of performance measures for any activity anywhere in the enterprise
 | | -   Learner will be able to construct and operate a data collection mechanism sufficient to compute and report the structural performance measures for any activity in the enterprise
 | | -   Leaner will be able to mentor others, including senior executive, on ways to measure structural performance of a given context